 Garden Spaces for a Condo Patio

 - Display must fit in a 6’ deep x 12’ wide display space.
 The space will be defined with paving slabs.
-There will be a 6’ x 6’ wall on each end of the display area.
+There will be an 8’h x 6’ wood wall on each end of the display area.
 The walls are khaki, and slabs are grey.

 - All materials used in the display cannot require the use of machinery to lift into place.
-Keep in mind; the idea is that all materials used would be coming through the living area of an apartment or condo to be used on a deck.
+The idea is that all materials used would be coming through the living area of an apartment or condo to be used on a deck.

 - City Living displays are to represent a condo/apartment deck on an elevated floor of a high-rise apartment or condo building.
 The Show will provide the walls and flooring, which cannot be physically altered.
 Artwork and coverings are permitted.

 - The displays are located against the windows on both sides of the SkyBridge.
 You must use the view of the actual Seattle skyline as seen through the windows; please do not provide your own backdrop.

-- Plant material must be culturally compatible and in scale.
+- Plant material should be culturally compatible.
 Plant material must be natural; no artificial plants.
-The Show provides a $200.00 credit for forced material from Cascade Cuts, and a $250.00 credit from T & L Nursery.
+The Show provides a $250.00 credit for forced color from Cascade Cuts, and a $250.00 credit from T & L Nursery.
 Ideally, at least 30% of the display should feature plant material.

-- If textiles are used, they must be fire retardant.
+- If textiles are used vertically or draping, they must be fire retardant.
 Please provide a certificate or have the fire-retardant product available during move-in at the Show.

 - The Show provides signage for each display that will include contact information.
-You may also incorporate signage into your display in a professional manner (no hand-written signs are permitted, some chalk art may be allowed, but please clear it with show first).
+You may also incorporate signage into your display in a professional manner; computer generated signage is best.

 - Your display should not be commercial or look like a sales floor; these are container gardens on a patio.
 The show does permit minimal logo/branding of your company or products in your display.
 Please contact us with specific questions.

 - There will be three first place categories awarded: People’s Choice, Best Plant Material, and Best Overall Design/Concept.